symfony/symfony-docs/book/routing.rst

 .. note::

-    Sometimes you want to make some parts of your routes globally configurable.
+    Sometimes you want to make certain parts of your routes globally configurable.
-    Symfony2.1 provides you a way to use a Service Container parameter.
+    Symfony2.1 provides you with a way to do this by leveraging service container parameters.
 Read more about this in ":doc:`/cookbook/routing/service_container_parameters`.

 Special Routing Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~